silverailscolo/ejb/_posts/en-us/2018-03-19-translation-dilemmas.md

 - You can “localize” much of your own Operations stuff like places and train names, but words like Conductor and Return-When-Empty will follow your Locale setting (if available).

-All I hope to have demonstrated is that there is no simple trick to make everyone happy, and there’s often an unexpected down side.
+All I hope to have demonstrated is that there is no simple trick to make everyone happy, and there’s often an unexpected downside.